You are not old enough to visit this site

 Get Smart: "What sherry seasoned the cask?"
 Dig deeper into Pedro Ximenez or Oloroso, and see heads turn.
 Feel like going a step further?
 Ask about Spanish (spicier, woody) or American oak (sweeter, vanilla) casks.

-Questions from the Depths: Now we're getting into the science.
+Now we're getting into the science.
 Read the room before going on this deep dive.
 While it will show your whisky-making savvy, it may well be lost on your fellow dram chasers.

 You can ask about how long the fermentation time is and how that changes the character.
 What yeast type is used by this distiller, or even the washback material (oak or metal).
 How quickly does the alcohol vapour condense back into liquid and how long is the copper contact/distillation process.
+Use with caution as even the most well versed whisky host might not know the answer to those questions, best saved for a distiller or someone that has deeper knowledge of the distillation processes.

 The Next Step in Your Whisky Journey